JEP Frequently Asked Questions for Prospective Participants

-The goal of the JEP is to expand legal services to low and moderate-income clients by developing new market-based models of legal service through which lawyers in solo or small practices can sustainably serve clients with moderate incomes.
-The JEP practice models rely in particular on maximizing the use of “unbundling,” technology and fixed fees.
-Newer lawyers with an entrepreneurial streak are provided with essential support and resources to help them develop their practices into self-sustaining businesses.
+The goal of the JEP is to expand legal services to low- and middle-income people and small businesses by developing new market-based models of legal service through which lawyers in solo or small practices can sustainably serve clients with moderate incomes.
+The JEP practice models rely in particular on maximizing the use of “unbundling,” technology, and set fees.
+Lawyers with an entrepreneurial streak are provided with essential support and resources to help them develop their practices into self-sustaining businesses.
 While the economics are different than traditional technology and business incubators, the JEP aims to duplicate the innovation and collaborative advances that have come through those programs.

 - an open, shared workspace, with individual desks for those farther along in the program;

 - private, shared-use offices and conference rooms for meeting with clients and others;

 - a large amenity space shared by the building;

 - wireless internet access, and

 Participants working in a shared location encourages peer mentoring, collaboration, and collective innovation.

 The JEP incubates firms that come in many forms, including LLCs, PCs, LLPs, NFPs, and unincorporated solo practitioners.
 All JEP firms are committed to serving the needs of regular people and small businesses in a market based, self-sustaining manner.
 Accordingly, though the JEP may incubate a nonprofit firm that sustains itself solely on fees generated from serving legal consumers, the JEP does not support the creation of nonprofit firms that rely on external inputs (like grants) to be sustainable.